A New Achievable Rate Region for the Discrete Memoryless Multiple-Access Channel with Noiseless Feedback: The Coding Scheme

 \subsection{Proposed Coding scheme}

-Suppose the rate pair $(R_1,R_2)$ lies outside the C-L region.
+Suppose that the rate pair $(R_1,R_2)$ lies outside the C-L region.
 Then at the end of each block $l$, the encoders cannot decode the message of one another.
-The effective posterior message graph at the decoder on receiving $\mathbf{Y}_l$ now looks like Figure \ref{fig:cl_hirate}(b) with high probability - each vertex no longer has degree one.
+The effective posterior message graph at the decoder on receiving $\mathbf{Y}_l$ now looks like Figure \ref{fig:clgraph}(c) - with high probability, each vertex no longer has degree one.
 The degree of each left vertex $\mathbf{X}_{1l}$ is the number of codewords $\mathbf{X}_{2l}$ that are jointly typical with $(\mathbf{X}_{1l},\mathbf{Y}_l)$.
 This number is approximately $2^{N(R_2-I(X_2;Y|X_1U))}$.
 Similarly, the degree of each right vertex is approximately $2^{N(R_1-I(X_1;Y|X_2U))}$.
-The number of left vertices is approximately equal to $2^{N(R_1-I(X_1;Y))}$ and the number of right vertices is approximately equal to $2^{N(R_2-I(X_2;Y))}$.
+The number of left vertices is approximately $2^{N(R_1-I(X_1;Y))}$ and the number of right vertices is approximately $2^{N(R_2-I(X_2;Y))}$.
 This graph is nearly semi-regular.
 Moreover, since the channel output is a random sequence, this graph is a random subset of the conditionally typical set of $(X_1,X_2)$ given $(Y,U)$.

 Clearly, the uncertainty of the decoder about $(W_{1l},W_{2l})$ now cannot be resolved with just a common message since both encoders cannot agree on the edge in the effective posterior message graph.
-Of course, conditioned on $\mathbf{Y}_l$, the messages are \emph{correlated}, as opposed to independent.
-In other words, the effective posterior message graph conditioned on $\mathbf{Y}_l$ in Figure \ref{fig:cl_hirate}(b) has left and right degrees that are strictly less than $R_1$ and $R_2$, respectively.
-The objective now is to efficiently transmit the random edge $(W_{1l},W_{2l})$ from the effective message graph of Figure \ref{fig:cl_hirate}(b).
+Of course, conditioned on $\mathbf{Y}_l$, the messages are \emph{correlated}, rather than independent.
+In other words, the effective posterior message graph conditioned on $\mathbf{Y}_l$ in Figure \ref{fig:clgraph}(c) has left and right degrees that are strictly less than $R_1$ and $R_2$, respectively.
+The objective now is to efficiently transmit the random edge $(W_{1l},W_{2l})$ from the effective message graph of Figure \ref{fig:clgraph}(c).